dsciitpatna/Hacktoberfest-open-hack-night/Ana2k.md

-Hello World, Ana here ^-^ .
+Hello World, Ana here ^-^ !!

 Excited to start out on the dev journey :).

-Hope to contribute in useful and interesting projects.
+Hope to contribute in some nice projects.